usc-isi-i2/table-linker/README.md

 - `-o a`: specifies the name of a new column to be added.
 Default output column name is `label`
 - `--tsv`:  the delimiter of the input file is TAB.
 - `--csv`: the delimiter of the input file is comma.
-- `--add-other-information`: append information from other columns as an extra column of output canonical file.
+- `--add-context`: if provided, the information from other columns will be combined together and saved to the column: `context`, separated by `|`

 **Examples:**
    ```bash